troclaux/notes/next.md

 - `useSearchParams`: convert url parameters of the current url to json
 - `usePathName`: get current URL's pathname
 - `useRouter`: hook that enables client-side navigation and access to router information (current route, query parameters, etc)

-## pagination

-> process of dividing a large dataset into smaller pages and providing navigation controls to allow users to browse them

----
+- `useSession`: hook that provides access to the current user's session data (e.g. user id, email, etc)
+  - available only client-side

 ## Client-Side Rendering vs Server-Side Rendering

-> [!IMPORTANT]
-> components in the `app/` folder are server components by default
+- components in the `app/` folder are server components by default

-> to convert a server component into a Client component, add this to the beggining of the file: `'use client';`
+- `"use client"`: add it to the top of a file before all `import` statements to convert component into a client component
+  - required to use client-side react features, such as `useState`, `useEffect`, event handlers, etc
+  - marks a file and all its dependencies as part of the client bundle
+  - all child components and imports are also considered client components
+- `"use server"`: marks all exported functions as server actions
+  - enables "server actions"
+    - server actions: server functions that can be called directly from client components

 > [!TIP]
 > a project usually uses a mix of both types